Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

 whereas a zigzag quiver

 will have a companion matrix of the form

-Quiver isomorphism classes are maintained by conjugation of the companion matrix by block-diagonal change of bases matrices.
-For example two persistence quivers of type with maps denoted by $A$ and $B$ respectively are isomorphic if there exists an invertible matrix $M= M_1 \oplus M_2 \oplus M_3$ acting on $V$ such that
+Quiver representation isomorphism classes are maintained by conjugation of the companion matrix by block-diagonal change of bases matrices.
+For example two persistence quivers of type with companion matrices $A$ and $B$ respectively are isomorphic if there exists an invertible matrix $M= M_1 \oplus M_2 \oplus M_3$ acting on $V$ such that

+From this, it is clear that two quiver representations can not be isomorphic if they do not share the same underlying directed multi-graph, and the dimensions of the vector spaces are not identical.